It’s a Ukrainian Mushroom Soup. After you take the first sip of it, you’ll instantly feel cozy and warm. Classic autumn

 Since this soup contains dairy, it’s not advisable to freeze it.

 More cozy soups for fall and winter

 Ukrainian Mushroom Soup

-- Heat 2 tablespoon of olive oil in a large non-stick skillet and over medium heat.
+- Heat 2 tablespoon of olive oil in a large non-stick pan and over medium heat.
 Add onion and carrot and sauté stirring from time to time until onion is translucent, about 5-7 minutes.